AIRCRAFT BACK ON DUTY IN UKIAHJUNE 17 -- UKIAH, CA: Aerial firefighting support is back at the Ukiah Air Attack base for fire season 2004.

 On Arizona's KP Fire, managed by Kvale's Type 2 team, poor access, heavy fuel loads, and steep rugged terrain have hampered suppression efforts.
 The fire, on the Apache/Sitgreaves, was 25 percent contained at 10,000 acres last night.
 Fire behavior was less active yesterday; U.S. Highway 191 remains closed to the public.

-MAY 24 -- CAPITAN, NM: A wind-driven fire has blown from 2,400 acres to about 10,000 acres overnight Sunday in the Capitan Mountains of central New Mexico.
+NEW MEXICO FIRE QUADRUPLES IN SIZEMAY 24 -- CAPITAN, NM: A wind-driven fire has blown from 2,400 acres to about 10,000 acres overnight Sunday in the Capitan Mountains of central New Mexico.
 The Peppin Fire also evacuated seven homes.

+"We had a 15-mile flame front last night," Beth Wilson, fire information officer, said this morning.
+"Basically, it burned up the better part of the northern Capitan Mountains."
 Dangerous conditions, fire behavior, and rough country have prevented firefighters from using direct attack on the fire.
 "It's just nasty terrain," said Wilson, "very steep, very rocky, very dense."

 Aircraft have been dropping retardant and water around communications towers on Capitan Peak, according to AP reports, and firefighters were focusing on protecting homes east of the fire.